-There may be several different causes for incontinence.
-In some cases, the cause may also be unclear.
+There are several different causes for incontinence.
+In some cases, the cause may be unclear.

 Factors that may increase your risk of incontinence include:

-Your doctor will ask about your symptoms and medical history.
-You will be asked about your urine leakage and how often you empty your bladder.
-A physical exam will be done to look for any physical causes.
-These include blockages or nerve problems.
-Your doctor may ask you to keep a diary of your urinary habits.
+You will be asked about your symptoms and medical history.
+The doctor will ask about your urine leakage and how often you empty your bladder.
+A physical exam will be done to look for some causes such as blockages or nerve problems.

 Tests to help find the cause of the incontinence may include:

-Losing weight may help reduce the number of episodes due to stress or urge incontinence.
+Losing weight may help reduce leakage due to stress or urge incontinence.
 Talk to your doctor about a weight loss program that is right for you.